allan-walpy/my-dev-guide/repository_management.md

 > all versions must follow [semantic versioning](https://semver.org/);

 versioning is bind to iteration cycle workflow; in the end of each cycle version may be increased and new app may be released;

-> if there is some degradation in project,
+> if there is some degradation in project, it is advised to lower pre-release
-> it is advised to lower pre-release postfix or add one if no present;
+> postfix or add one if no present;
 >
-> if project gaining objective stability,
+> if project gaining objective stability, it is advised to upper pre-release
-> it is advised to upper pre-release postfix or even remove;
+> postfix or even remove;

 files changes which change app version in project **must be** in separate commit which closes iteration;

-> commit with changes to version is allowed to be committed directly
+> commit with changes to version is allowed to be committed directly in master
-> in master branch; message of commit **recommended** to follow
+> branch; message of commit **recommended** to follow pattern
-> pattern `close iteration {iterationNumber}` and comment include
+> `close iteration {iterationNumber}` and comment include version of app and
-> version of app and **suggested** version of its internal
-> dependencies if any;
+> **suggested** version of its internal dependencies if any;

 if changes in files for new version are not required, there must be an empty commit;
 [see `git commit --allow-empty`](https://git-scm.com/docs/git-commit#git-commit---allow-empty);

-**suggesting** following pre-release postfix;
+**suggested** following pre-release postfix;

 - **zero** - app does nothing it promises and/or unusable;

 - **alpha** - app has some may be working functionality and features under limited conditions; some test degradation is allowed;

 - **beta** - app passed integration test, confirming app follow its api specification; no test degradation is allowed;

   > integration tests **must** cover all api specification
   > or no *beta* label allowed;

 - **rc** `[short for release candidate]`- local and deployed versions of the app passed integration api tests;

 - `[no suffix]` *implies **stable*** - same as `rc`, but must be deployed and used for a some period of time or/and tested with even more commits;

 > current supported semanthic version is `2.0.0`;